pdl/jtl/spec/draft.md

 Evaluates `select` and `compare`, and filters them so that only nodes which appear in both node lists are returned.

+### symmetricDifference

+ - select
+ - compare
+ - test ??? (union of values vs union of nodes)

+Evaluates `select` and `compare`, and filters them so that only nodes which appear in one node lists - but not both - are returned.

 #### filter

  - select